The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 Suggestions for sources; this is a book that I think everyone should read, it is particularly important in view of the hectic everyday life we live in.
 It may be a bit too alternative for some, but I am sure that everyone has something to pick up here.

-All in all, very positive for me.: The Power of Now
+All in all very positive for my own part.: The Power of Now

 Blue sky with clouds